RAPcores/rapcores/docs/configuration.md

 ## Makefile (.mk) Parameters

 The following parameters are passed to place and route (nextpnr) and timing analysis tools to generate the bitstream of the RAPcores for FPGAs.
+These are required for bistream generation.

 ### ARCH
 ```